Floyd Mayweather Jr.: WWE

 Mayweather appeared at WWE's No Way Out pay-per-view event on February 17, 2008, in Las Vegas, Nevada.
 He was involved in a storyline altercation with Big Show when Mayweather jumped a security barricade and attacked Big Show to help Rey Mysterio, whom Show had threatened to chokeslam.
 Mayweather originally assumed a babyface role in the storylines, which met with some resistance from fans.
 The attack resulted in Big Show receiving a broken nose.
 The following night on Raw, Big Show challenged Mayweather to a one-on-one No Disqualification match at WrestleMania XXIV, which Mayweather accepted.
 At WrestleMania, Mayweather defeated Big Show in a knockout with brass knuckles to maintain his unbeaten record.
 Mayweather was reportedly paid $20 million for the fight.
 1 million PPV buys were reported for WrestleMania XXIV, grossing $23.8 million in revenue.

 Mayweather was guest host for Raw in Las Vegas on August 24, 2009.
 He interfered with a tag-team match, which resulted in a loss for the Big Show (again a heel) and his partner Chris Jericho as Mayweather gave MVP brass knuckles to knock Jericho out, giving MVP and his new tag-team partner Mark Henry the win and a shot at the Unified WWE Tag Team Titles at WWE Breaking Point against Jeri-Show.
 He then celebrated with Henry and MVP, turning face.
 Later that night, he was involved in a backstage segment with Vince McMahon, D-Generation X, and Carlito, helping McMahon prepare for his six-man tag team match against The Legacy and DX.
 During the segment, McMahon knocked out Carlito.

 Dancing with the Stars

 Mayweather appeared on the fifth season of Dancing with the Stars; his partner was Ukrainian-American professional ballroom dancer Karina Smirnoff.
 On October 16, 2007, Smirnoff and Mayweather were the fourth couple to be eliminated from the competition, finishing in ninth place.

 Personal life

-Mayweather resides in a 22000 sqft, five-bedroom, seven-bath, custom-built mansion in Las Vegas, Nevada.
+Mayweather resides in a 22000 sqft, five-bedroom, seven-bath, custom-built mansion in Las Vegas.
+He owns the Mayweather Boxing Club, a boxing gym in Chinatown Plaza in Las Vegas.

-In 2008, he recorded a rap song titled "Yep" that he used for his entrance on WrestleMania XXIV in his match against Big Show.